Dutch right-to-die group fights to widen legal euthanasia boundaries

 They argue that the current ban on assisting suicide not overseen by medical professionals violated the right to self-determination and respect for private life enshrined in the European convention on human rights.

-The Dutch state argued that Dutch euthanasia laws strike a "careful balance between the duty of the state to protect the lives of its citizens and the autonomy of people faced with unbearable suffering with no hope of recovery", attorney Wemmeke Wisman, appearing for the Dutch state, said.
+Lawyers for the Dutch state argued that the euthanasia laws strike good balance between the duty of the state to protect citizens, even from themselves, and individual autonomy.

 The Netherlands was the first country in the world to legalise euthanasia and physician-assisted suicide under very strict conditions and when overseen by medical professionals.

-Assisting a suicide, or providing a means to commit suicide outside of the strict euthanasia criteria, is punishable with a jail term of up to three years in Dutch law.
+Assisting a suicide, or providing a means to commit suicide outside of the strict euthanasia criteria, is punishable with a jail term of up to three years.

-Cooperative Last Will has been promoting a suicide powder it calls "Substance X" since 2018 as a cheap and painless way to die.

 ((Stephanie.vandenBerg@thomsonreuters.com;))